Vivian Rambarath-Parasram LL.B LL.M (IMO IMLI) LEC

 His research efforts have been primarily focused on Sustainability, Environmental Management, Cleaner Production, GHG Inventories and GHG Mitigation.
 His work on the Cost-Effective Strategies for Greenhouse Gas Mitigation in Trinidad and Tobago is highly rated and he is regarded nationally as being at the forefront of the field of sustainable emissions reductions.
 His work is well recognized locally and internationally.
 With many related publications, he was also a UNDP appointed National Expert in GHG Inventory for T&T, an expert reviewer for National Communications for the UNFCCC and a GHG Inventory & Mitigation Consultant.

-Michael is a graduate of the BSc in Nautical Science/Maritime Operations from The University of Trinidad and Tobago.
-Mr. Razack has a background in Maritime Administration and Environmental management in the local maritime sector.
-He has represented the University of Trinidad and Tobago, as former student Guild President where he contributed to the development of the student population and also to various coastal management campaigns.
-Michael’s main area of interest is the protection of the marine environment and maritime borders by utilizing adequate Port State Control (PSC) and Flag State Control to enforce local and international rules and regulations.
+Mr. Michael Razack is a Research Officer with the Maritime Technology Cooperation Centre for the Caribbean and a Part Time Lecturer at The University of Trinidad and Tobago (UTT).
+Michael currently holds an MSc. in Operational Maritime Management and a BSc. in Nautical Science/Maritime Operations.
+He has a background in Maritime Administration, Marine Environmental Management, Maritime Climate Action and working knowledge of the local and regional Maritime Industry.
+He has represented UTT, as former Student Guild President where he contributed to the development of the student population and also to various coastal management campaigns.
+Michael’s main area of interest is the protection and preservation of the marine environment, harnessing the blue economy concept, sustainable shipping, progressing maritime climate action and the effective enforcement local and international maritime rules and regulations.

 Tevin Parris MSc.